Supbuddy docs

 Can I work offline?

 Yes.
 The app works fully offline once the CA is trusted and projects are registered.
-License validation runs offline using a cached signed token.

 Linux / Windows support?